hugoderre/sequence-graphs-online/README.md

 ## Sequence Graphs Online

-This web app allow you to configure and visualize sequence graphs like collatz, fibonacci and more. https://sequence-graphs.com/
+This web app allow you to configure and visualize sequence graphs like collatz, fibonacci and more.<br>
+https://sequence-graphs.com/

 ## Contribute to this project